-Whether it’s a hot summer day or when cooler Autumn breezes kick in, it’s always fun to plan a beach day on Onslow County!
-With over 30 miles of family-friendly and uncrowded coastline to enjoy, Onslow County’s sandy beaches are the perfect playground for everything from sunbathing to fishing to water sports.
-Thanks to Onslow’s milder temperatures, you can enjoy flip-flops and a beach chair almost year-round.
-On the cooler days, just grab a jacket and head for the sand.
-We have four Beach Access points.
+🏖️ Whether it’s a hot summer day or when cooler autumn breezes kick in, it’s always fun to plan a beach day in Onslow County!
+Get your toes in the sand on one of our three beaches and over 30 miles of family-friendly and uncrowded coastline.
+We offer the perfect playground for everything from sunbathing and bike riding to fishing, eco-tours, and water recreation.

-As you wrap up your day, enjoy a walk on the beach as the sun begins to sink into the horizon.
+Wherever you are on Onslow's coast, you'll be captivated as the sun begins to sink into the horizon.
 You may see an occasional fisherman casting a rod and reel, hoping for one last nibble from a hungry fish.
-If you’re looking for a busier evening, join the crowd for dinner and live entertainment on the outdoor patio of a beach restaurant.
+If you’re looking for a busier evening, join the crowd for dinner and live entertainment on the outdoor patio of a waterfront restaurant.
 But, if you’re enjoying the quiet vibe, relax and settle onto the sand.
 Listen to the sound of waves crashing onto the shore while the sun disappears, just as the lights from a row of oceanfront cottages begin appearing, casting shadows on the ocean.
 It’s been a day well spent.